Cat insurance that helps you love every moment

 Cat insurance isn’t compulsory in the UK and you don’t legally have to have it.
-But it can give you peace of mind that you can pay expensive vet bills and get your cat back to health.
+But it can give you peace of mind that you can pay expensive vet bills and medical treatment costs and get your cat back to health.

 Can cats have life insurance?

 There are no life insurance policies for cats, although our pet insurance policies can offer a payout if your cat passes away, similar to life insurance.
 Our Complete policies includes up to £6,000 cover for death as standard and our other policies offer lower limits as an add-on.
 Please read our policy documents because some death claims have an age limit.